AstrobioMike/NASA-GeneLab-working/Metagenomics/Remove_human_reads_from_raw_data/README.md

 It is NASA's policy that any human reads are to be removed from metagenomics datasets prior to being hosted in [GeneLab's data repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
 As such, all metagenomics datasets are screened against a human reference-genome [kraken2](https://github.com/DerrickWood/kraken2/wiki) database.

-The script we use to do this is included above, and the database we use was built with kraken2 v2.1.1 as detailed below.
+The script we use to do this is included [above](human-read-removal.sh), and the database we use was built with kraken2 v2.1.1 as detailed below.

+---

 ## Kraken2 human database build